-How to Build Rugby Highlights and a CV People Actually Care About
+How to Build a Rugby Highlights CV

 This is a different blog than normal.
 It is written for the ambitious player who wants genuine attention from coaches, scouts, and decision makers.